itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 Styles
 ^^^^^^

-This page is responsible for the highlighting of reserved words, comments, indentifier and so on.
+This page is responsible for the highlighting of reserved words, comments, identifier and so on.
 The style for each type of text, listed in the listbox, can be set individually.

 Plots and Figures
 -----------------